Single-Step Phase-Engineered Pulse for Active Readout Cavity Reset in Superconducting Circuits: Theoretical Model

-this condition can be satisfied for both qubit states $\ket{0}$ and $\ket{1}$, as demonstrated in Fig.~\ref{fig-fig1}(c) and \ref{fig-fig1}(d).
-Although the exact analytical forms of the optimal reset parameters are cumbersome due to the nontrivial driven dynamics of the cavity, they can be obtained efficiently through simple numerical optimization.
-In principle, cavity reset can be performed in an arbitrarily short time.
-In practice, however, the achievable depletion rate is limited by the maximum drive amplitude available from the control hardware.
-Furthermore, we emphasize a key feature of our scheme: when the readout amplitude is rescaled, the corresponding optimal reset amplitude scales proportionally, while the optimal reset phase remains invariant.
-This scaling behavior substantially simplifies calibration procedures and will be further demonstrated in the following sections.
+Due to the distinct phase evolution of qubit states $\ket{g}$ and $\ket{e}$, this condition is satisfied separately for each state, as demonstrated in Fig.~\ref{fig-fig1}(c) and \ref{fig-fig1}(d), respectively.
+In principle, for sufficiently large drive amplitude, cavity reset can be performed in an arbitrarily short time.
+In practice, however, the achievable depletion rate is limited by both the maximum achievable drive amplitude of the hardware and the finite analog bandwidth of the measurement chain, the minimum achievable reset duration supported by our system is discussed in Appendix~\ref{sec: appendixB}.
+We further highlight a key feature of our scheme: upon rescaling the readout amplitude, the optimal reset amplitude scales proportionally, whereas the optimal reset phase remains invariant.
+A detailed derivation of this result is provided in Appendix~\ref{sec: appendixD}.
+This scaling property substantially simplifies the experimental calibration procedure and will be further demonstrated in the following sections.